medkhabt/Language_diversity_common_crawler/README.md

 - [X] Take in consideration the pages that are empty after boilerplate removal. the empty urls are removed from the stats, when comparing the cc to the locally curled result.
 - [X] get the graph of instances per language for each language model
 - [X] get the graph of instances per language for the manual  curl.
+- [ ] Case were meta or http header info has '|' should be traited.
 - [ ] get the diff btw manual curl and WET and look at the common features.
 - [ ] get the language detection ratio comparaison with and without the boilerplate removal
 - [ ] Check the amount of links that are no longer available.